edent11/LocationsFinder/README.md

 # LocationsFinder
-### Collaborative application for planning and scheduling trips
+### Collaborative app for trip planning and scheduling

 Implemented with Java on Android studio